Cacti/documentation/Devices.md

 ## Web GUI Option

-To add a device via the Web GUI first click on `Console > Managment > Devices` and you will see the below device console window which will show existing devices if any
+To add a device via the Web GUI first click on `Console > Management > Devices` and you will see the below device console window which will show existing devices if any